 - By calling 815-626-4278 during the hours listed above

-- In person at the main office during the hours listed above
+- In person at the main office during office hours.

-Download our end-of-summer 2020 Program Guide or flip through it below.
+Download our fall 2020 Program Guide or flip through it below.
 All in-person programming is subject to moving to/staying in the state’s Phase 4 or higher.

 Committed to Safety & Health